wcfrobert/wcfrobert.github.io/_posts/2023-02-07-turkeysyria.md

 * If you get into a car accident, your car might be totaled, but at least your life will be protected.
 * If an earthquake happens, the building might be damaged beyond repair, but at least the occupants will be safe.

 Earthquake engineering is still evolving as a field.
 Innovations in the AEC industry tend to be slow due to liability and bureaucratic red tapes.
-Here are some interesting trends today that will most likely be widely adopted in the future:
+Here are some interesting trends today that I hope will become widely adopted in the future:

 * Adding replaceable "fuses" to the building to dissipate most of the earthquake energy.
-It would be inconceivable to design a multi-million dollar circuit without safety fuses to protect it, but that's exactly what we are doing right now with the code-minimum building design.
+It would be inconceivable to design a multi-million dollar circuit without fuses to protect it, but that's exactly what we are doing right now with the code-minimum building design.
+I strategically weakening the structure at key locations, fuses:
   * isolate damage to specific areas of the building
   * massively reduce repair complexity
   * massively reduce down time